raphafe96/ViBra/README.md

 Full license text: http://creativecommons.org/licenses/by-nc/4.0/

+## 🤖 AI Usage and Backup

+In the age of vibe-coding, it is important to note:

+AI tools were used to assist with cleaning up the source code, improving organization, and adding comments.
+They were also used to generate repetitive code structures, apply consistent formatting, and expand similar routines, as well as to help translate portions of the documentation (PT/EN).
+All core functionality was designed, implemented, and tested by the developers.
+Every AI-generated or AI-suggested change was reviewed, tested, and verified before being incorporated.
+Backup copies of the original source files are maintained by the developers.

 ## 📧 Contact

+Remember: this is an under development project.
 For questions, bug reports, or contributions, please contact the project maintainers.